Gluten and Dairy Free Recipe Index: 50+ Migraine Friendly Meals

 • Helps maintain blood volume

-2. Burdock tea.
 This tea is fabulous for a number of things, but I like it best at 10:30 AM in the morning to help initiate a bowel movement.
-Constipation is common with migraine, check out the other great recipe for this below - Flaxseed tea.
+Constipation is common with migraine.
+If this is an issue for you, flaxseed tea below may help.

 This ginger tea recipe can be used before, during or after an attack.

-5. I also drink the coconut water, water and salt (recipe above) hot if I want a warming pick me up.
+I also drink the coconut water, water and salt (see electrolyte drink above) hot if I want a warming pick me up.

 This Flaxseed tea recipe is super beneficial to relieve constipation.